Welcome to Postgraduate study at Norwich (Studio)

 The Culture of your MA Experience

-Your PG taught experience at Norwich University includes lots of enriching experiences, symposiums, educational visits, talks, workshops, tutorials, group and 1:1 sessions with tutors.
+Your postgraduate taught experience at Norwich University includes lots of enriching experiences, symposiums, educational visits, talks, workshops, tutorials, group and 1:1 sessions with tutors.
 Your taught experience has a focus on collaborative teaching and learning and you will be introduced to alternative and enhancing practical, creative and conceptual processes during your time with us.
 This approach introduces you to new ways of working and thinking about your work.
 Usually, we will provide all materials and equipment for these workshops.

 It is useful if you bring your own laptop with you if you have one and notebooks pens/pencils, regardless of your discipline.